communitybridge/easycla/docs/whitelist-contributors.md

  ![Edit Domain Whitelist](imgs/cla_edit_domain.png)

 #### Email Whitelist
-Click ADD ADD NEW LINE, and enter the email address of the whitelisted employees and click SAVE WHITELIST.
+Click ADD NEW LINE, and enter the email address of the whitelisted employees and click SAVE WHITELIST.
 For example:

  ![Edit Email Whitelist](imgs/cla_add_email.png)

 #### GitHub Whitelist
-Click ADD ADD NEW LINE, and enter the  GitHub username of  the whitelisted employees and click SAVE WHITELIST.
+Click ADD NEW LINE, and enter the  GitHub username of  the whitelisted employees and click SAVE WHITELIST.
 For example:

  ![Edit GitHub Whitelist](imgs/cla_add_github.png)